vjysd/vjysd.github.io/cv/index.md

 > Johns Hopkins University, *Master of Science and Engineering in Biomedical Engineering*, Institute for Computational Medicine, Neuromedical Control Systems Lab (Prof. Sridevi Sarma) - **2015-2017**

-> PES Institute of Technology, *Bachelor of Engineering in Electrical Engineering* - Electronics and Communication Enginnering - **2011-2015**
+> PES Institute of Technology, *Bachelor of Engineering in Electrical Engineering* - Electronics and Communication Engineering - **2011-2015**

 ---